Learn how to unmount NFS when the server is gone. Dead NFS mounts can be un-mounted using forceful and lazy umount command.

-This article will help you to un-mount NFS share from client when NFS server is gone or offline or un-available or decommissioned.
-We have seen how to configure NFS server and how to handle NFS stale file error.
+This article will help you to un-mount NFS share from the client when the NFS server is gone or offline or un-available or decommissioned.
+We have seen how to configure the NFS server and how to handle NFS stale file error.
 But what if your NFS server is gone and its shares are still mounted on clients.
-Normally, before shutting down NFS server, its all clients should be notified and advised to unmount NFS shares they are using from this server.
+Normally, before shutting down the NFS server, all clients should be notified and advised to unmount NFS shares they are using from this server.

-But, in case if any of the client has still NFS mounted when server goes down, then client should forcefully un-mount it.
-Normal mount operation wont be effective in such cases.
-When NFS server is down, you observe below things on client who has NFS share still mounted.
+But, in case if any of the clients have still NFS mounted when the server goes down, then the client should forcefully un-mount it.
+Normal mount operation won’t be effective in such cases.
+When the NFS server is down, you observe below things on the client who has NFS share still mounted.

-- fuser command hangs when run for NFS mount point.
+- fuser command hangs when running for the NFS mount point.

 Lazy un-mount is available in most Linux distributions.
-If not, your should be fine with only forceful un-mount too.
+If not, you should be fine with only forceful un-mount too.
 In HPUX lazy un-mount is not available.

 root@kerneltalks # umount -f -l /data

-You can identify dead NFS share by hanging df, fuser commands, failing umount command.
-Such dead NFS mount point can be un-mounted using forceful and lazy umount command.
+You can identify dead NFS share by df, fuser commands that appear to hang, failing to umount command.
+Such a dead NFS mount point can be un-mounted using forceful and lazy umount command.